MihaiHng/Payment-Processing-Protocol/README.md

 This service is intended for C2B and B2B payments, in blockchain applications like digital assets e-commerce/trading, payments for services/subscriptions or other use cases.

-In order to better understand how the Fiat-to-Crypto Payment Processing works, the MVP makes use of a ticketing platform that sells entrance tickets as NFTs.

-There is no website that sells tickets, but to mimick and simplify the buying process we go straight to the  Stripe payment checkout page.
+In order to better understand how the Fiat-to-Crypto Payment Processing works, the MVP simulates buiying tickets as NFTS on a ticketing platform.
+While there is no website that sells tickets, to mimic and simplify the buying process, a Stripe payment checkout page is used.

 Actors:

   1. Admin/Owner - account that deploys the payment processor, sets/updates configuration and controls main functions
-                 - can update processor implementation(can he?)
+                 - can upgrade processor implementation
-  2. Seller Platform - entity(smart contract/EOA) that owns and transfers digital assets, receives payments
+  2. Seller Platform - treasury(smart contract/EOA) that owns and transfers digital assets, receives payments
-                           - for this MVP seller = admin
+                     - for this MVP seller = admin for simplification
-  3. Buyer - consumer paying with credit card, address filled in at checkout
+  3. Buyer - consumer paying with credit card, wallet address and email filled in at checkout

 ## How it works